quixio/quix-cli/docs/Reference/sdk/broker/local.gen.md

 - `--env-file-name <env-file-name>` : Set the name of the environment file [default: .env]
 - `--directory <directory>` : Base directory (defaults to current directory)
-- `--update` : Update '.env' files of all the applications with the current Sdk broker configuration
+- `--update` : Update '.env' files of all the applications with the current SDK broker configuration